ucfopen/canvasapi/docs/debugging.rst

 Debugging
 ==========

 As you work with CanvasAPI, you may encounter responses that don't match your expectations.
 In some cases, fixing the discrepancy is as simple as realizing you've misspelled a parameter name.
 In others, the CanvasAPI library might be improperly handling your input, and you'll need to submit a pull request or a bug report to get it resolved.
 Sometimes Canvas itself may be responding erroneously.

 Capturing Logs
 -----------------
-CanvasAPI emits logs for important events through the standard logging module.
+CanvasAPI emits logs for important events through the `standard logging module <https://docs.python.org/3/library/logging.html>`_.
 Inspecting these logs can make debugging much easier, as they provide a closer look at the abstracted network activity of the library.
 In order to view them, you'll need to tell Python where to put them.

 A basic logging configuration might look like this: